Especially in the peak season, the Old Town of Dubrovnik can be inundated with day-trippers and cruisers, which can take away the magic.

 You also get a discounted coupon you can use at their partner restaurant for a delicious breakfast that you won’t forget!
 There’s also plenty of restaurants nearby to help you dive into delicious Croatian cuisine.
 The hotel staff is also superbly helpful and they provide world-class service.

-If you’re staying in Dubrovnik in the off-season, note that they actually have floor heating, which works wonders during the cold winter months!
+If you’re staying in Dubrovnik in the off-season, note that they have floor heating, which works wonders during the cold winter months!

 More Dubrovnik & Croatia Travel Resources